Czech Television: Czech Television

-In 2005, news channel ČT24 and the following year ČT Sport were launched and on 1 October 2005 logos were rebranded.
+In 2005, the news channel ČT24 and the following year, ČT Sport were launched with logos rebranded on 1 October.
 In 2013, the broadcaster added two new channels, ČT :D (children's) and ČT art (arts/culture).
-In April 2020, ČT3 was relaunched this time targeting the older generation / elderly.
+In April 2020, ČT3, targeting the older generation, was relaunched.
+It was subsequently discontinued on 1 January 2023.

 2000–2001: Czech TV crisis

 The "Czech TV crisis" occurred at the end of 2000 and lasted until early 2001 as a battle for control of the airwaves, which included jamming and accusations of censorship.
 During the Czech TV crisis, Czech TV reporters organized an industrial dispute by staging a sit-in and occupying the news studio and rejected attempts by Jana Bobošíková to fire them.
-They were supported in their protest by politicians such as the then President Václav Havel (1936–2011) and by Czech celebrities, but every time they tried to air their news broadcasts, Bobošíková and Jiří Hodač would jam the transmission either with a "technical fault" screen reading: "An unauthorized signal has entered this transmitter.
+They were supported in their protest by politicians, such as then-president Václav Havel and by Czech celebrities, but every time they tried to air their news broadcasts, Bobošíková and Jiří Hodač would jam the transmission either with a "technical fault" screen reading: "An unauthorized signal has entered this transmitter.
 Broadcasting will resume in a few minutes", or with their own news broadcasts featuring Jana Bobošíková and a team she had hired to "replace" the staff members she had sought to terminate.

 The Czech TV crisis eventually ended in early 2001, following the departure from Czech TV of Hodač and Bobošíková, under pressure by the street demonstration participants and at the request of the Czech Parliament, which had held an emergency session due to the crisis.